Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-This is also known as the 20x5 recipe.
-It was developed during the early 1980s to demonstrate principles of glaze chemistry in creating a glaze base sympathetic to the development of chrome-tin pinks and maroons.
-Articles a videos about this were used a selling tools for Digitalfire Insight software.
+This was originally developed during the early 1980s to demonstrate principles of glaze chemistry in creating a glaze base sympathetic to the development of chrome-tin pinks and maroons.
+Articles a videos about this were used as selling tools for Digitalfire Insight software.

 This recipe was developed over the years and had many versions.
 We now recommend G2926B as a base instead.